Tsiri/RHEIA/docs/sphinx/methods.rst

 Optimization
 ------------

-The Nondominated Sorting Genetic Algorithm (NSGA-II) is adopted to perform the deterministic and robust optimization.
+The Nondominated Sorting Genetic Algorithm (NSGA-II) is adopted to perform the deterministic and robust design optimization.
 A brief introduction to the algorithm is provided below.
 The details on the method are described in :cite:`Deb2002a`.
 Finally, a guideline towards setting the optimization parameters is provided, based on our experience.